Mint Alternatives

 Upgraded Mint without the ads

-Simplifi is Quicken's only option for IOS and Android users.
+Simplifi is Quicken's another option for IOS and Android users.

 As its name suggests, it is a more user-friendly platform, providing a concise yet comprehensive view of your finances on your mobile device.